SESARLab/mfh-dl-performace-testing/thesis.md

 ## 1. Introduction

-MIND Foods HUB [1] is an international, interdisciplinary project led by various public and private subjects (including Università Degli Studi di Milano, TIM and others) that operates in the context of the Milan Innovation District [2].
+MIND Foods HUB [1] is an international, interdisciplinary project led by various public and private subjects (including Università Degli Studi di Milano, TIM and others) that operates in the context of the Milan Innovation District.
+Start-ups, organizations, and public institutions work on innovative and sustainable projects in this multifunctional space.
-Its goal is to "implement a computational infrastructure to model, engineer and distribute data about plants phenotyping" [3].
+The goal of MIND Foods HUB is to "implement a computational infrastructure to model, engineer and distribute data about plants phenotyping" [3].
 The project, split into different stages, plans to:

 1. Identify crops with optimal nutritional profiles